Midland and South Western Junction Railway: Midland and South Western Junction Railway

-The S&CER had been a creature of the SM&AR and had been worked by it, and it was an obvious step to amalgamate; this was done by Act of Parliament on 23 June 1884, which specified that the name shall be The Midland and South Western Junction Railway Company.
+The S&CER had been a creature of the SM&AR and had been worked by it, and it was an obvious step to amalgamate; this was done by the Swindon and Cheltenham Extension Railway Act 1884 (47 & 48 Vict. c. lxviii) on 23 June 1884, which specified that company would be renamed the Midland and South Western Junction Railway Company.
 The network stretched from Cirencester to Red Post Junction, still without forming a through connection northwards.
 Some work proceeded on the final section, but the company was in serious financial difficulty and the contractor Watson, Smith and Watson went bankrupt in 1885; they may have been working for credit.
 The M&SWJR itself was now unable to pay its bills and went into receivership in 1884, although it continued trading under the supervision of the Receiver in Chancery.
-The Receiver insisted on then immediate suspension of the Swindon connecting passenger service to the GWR station, on which the M&SWJR had lost £1,464 before paying the heavy toll charges of the GWR.
+The receiver insisted on then immediate suspension of the Swindon connecting passenger service to the GWR station, on which the M&SWJR had lost £1,464 even before paying the heavy toll charges of the GWR.

 In this desperate situation the only hope was to complete the through line, and the company obtained authority to issue debenture stock (which would have precedence in any profit distribution over all prior stock issues) in 1886 and again in 1887, and a contract was let to Charles Braddock.
 He undertook to pay for the land acquisition and to pay some interest liabilities of the M&SWJR in return for £189,000 in perpetual 5% debenture stock.

 Further troubles befell, when the Chedworth tunnel sustained a partial collapse on 9 June 1890 followed by the failure of an underbridge nearby in February 1891.
-Although the M&SWJR Act gave running powers from Andoversford to Cheltenham over the GWR (Banbury and Cheltenham Direct Railway), their terms needed to be negotiated and once again the GWR made this as difficult as possible.
+Although the Swindon and Cheltenham Extension Railway Act 1884 gave running powers from Andoversford to Cheltenham over the GWR (Banbury and Cheltenham Direct Railway), their terms needed to be negotiated and once again the GWR made this as difficult as possible.
 A token goods service to Dowdeswell was started on 16 March 1891.

 On 1 August 1891 the company finally completed negotiations to reach the Midland Railway station at Cheltenham station (later Lansdown) and the trains ran throughout at last, with through carriages to Southampton worked by the LSWR from Andover.
 Apart from the running arrangements over other lines, the new section consisted of 13+3/4 mi of single track; there were stations at Withington and Foss Cross.
 Tyer's electric tablet system was installed for signalling the single line; this was a considerable improvement on the staff and ticket system used on the previously opened sections.
 The Midland Railway considerably enlarged its passenger accommodation and also its goods facilities at Cheltenham High Street.

 The construction of the line throughout had cost £1,300,000.

 Chedworth station was opened on 1 October 1892 on the northern section, and Dowdeswell station was renamed Andoversford & Dowdeswell on 2 October 1892.
 Blunsdon station, south of Cerney, opened on 1 September 1895.